12 weeks to one year duration.

 Start anytime – you choose.

 (subject to availability)

-This introduction to ecopsychology theory course offers a flexible 12 week learning opportunity designed around your specific interests and circumstance.
+This course offers a flexible learning opportunity designed around your specific interests and circumstance.
 It provides structure and support to help you explore this fascinating subject, without needing to attend a residential course or engage with longer, formal study.

 How it works

-You are offered up to six, one-to-one personal tutorials over the 12 week period.
+You are offered up to six, one-to-one personal tutorials.
 During your first personal tutorial, a learning plan is agreed according to your specific needs and interests.